Dakota Territory: Before statehood

 Following the Civil War, hostilities continued with the Sioux until the 1868 Treaty of Fort Laramie.
 By 1868, creation of new territories reduced Dakota Territory to the present boundaries of the Dakotas.
 Territorial counties were defined in 1872, including Bottineau County, Cass County and others.

 During the existence of the organized territory, the population first increased very slowly and then very rapidly with the "Dakota Boom" from 1870 to 1880.
 Because the Sioux were considered very hostile and a threat to early settlers, the white population grew slowly.
 Gradually, the settlers' population grew and the Sioux were not considered as severe a threat.

 The population increase can largely be attributed to the growth of the Northern Pacific Railroad.
 Settlers who came to the Dakota Territory were from other western territories as well as many from northern and western Europe.
 These included large numbers of Norwegians, Germans, Swedes, and Canadians.

 Commerce was originally organized around the fur trade.
 Furs were carried by steamboat along the rivers to the settlements.
 Gold was discovered in the Black Hills in 1874 and attracted more settlers, setting off the last Sioux War.
 The population surge increased the demand for meat spurring expanded cattle ranching on the territory's vast open ranges.
 With the advent of the railroad agriculture intensified: wheat became the territory's main cash crop.
 Economic hardship hit the territory in the 1880s due to lower wheat prices and a drought.

+There are two conflicting narratives on why the Dakota Territory was divided and given statehood.
+One narrative suggests that it was due to regionalist tensions while the other suggests that it was a political play by Gilded Age Republicans.

+Regionalist narrative

 Regionalist tensions between the northern and the southern parts of the territory were present since the beginning.
 The southern part was always more populated, in the 1880 Census, the southern part had a population of 98,268, two and a half times the northern part's 36,909.
 The southern part also considered the north to be somewhat disreputable, "too much controlled by the wild folks, cattle ranchers, fur traders” and too frequently the site of conflict with the indigenous population.
-The railroad also connected the northern and southern parts to different hubs – the northern part, via Fargo and Bismarck became closer tied to Minneapolis–Saint Paul area, while the southern part became closer tied to Sioux City and from there to Omaha.
+The railroad also connected the northern and southern parts to different hubs – the northern part, via Fargo and Bismarck became closer tied to the Minneapolis–Saint Paul area, while the southern part became closer tied to Sioux City and from there to Omaha.

 Politically, territorial legislators were appointed by the federal government, and tended to remain in the region only while they served their terms.
 The larger population of the southern region began to resent them, while the northerners tended to emphasize that it was cheaper to be a territory, with the federal government funding a wide range of state functions.

+The territorial governor Nehemiah G. Ordway moved the territorial capital from Yankton to Bismarck in 1883.
+The capital grab, which moved the capital away from the majority of the population fueled more resentment from the south.